-The E17 Art Trail is a biennial event ran by Artillery Art and takes place across the borough Waltham Forest in northeast London.
-In 2017 its theme was STE(A)M, the acronym that recognises the place of Art alongside the fields of Science, Technology, Engineering and Mathematics.
-At St. Peter’s-in-the-Forest Church in Epping Forest, London, Tony curated site-specific exhibition Sacred Geometry featuring Jason Hawkridge and Mark McClure.
+The E17 Art Trail is a biennial event that takes place across the borough of Waltham Forest in northeast London.
+In 2017, its theme was STE(A)M; the acronym that recognises the place of Art alongside the fields of Science, Technology, Engineering and Mathematics.
+At St. Peter’s-in-the-Forest Church, Tony curated the site-specific exhibition Sacred Geometry featuring himself alongside Jason Hawkridge and Mark McClure.
 Each artist explored contemporary ideas of sacred geometry; an ancient geometry whose visual forms are constructed by only a pair of compasses and an unmarked straight line.

 Colour Temperature Blue

-Inspired by the symbolic meanings of the colours found in the stained-glass windows, Tony created the series of window hangings ‘Colour Temperature Blue’ with a photographic lighting gel titled ‘Colour Temperature Blue’ – the blue that corresponds to the same colour temperature as direct overhead sunlight (5,600K).
-Each hanging is created from a process of layering and folding to replicate the darkening shades of sky blue from sunlight through to nightfall.
-A different system or set of rules using only a compass and an umarked straight line was used for each hanging.
+Initially inspired by the symbolic meanings of the colours found in the stained-glass windows, Tony created a series of window hangings ‘Colour Temperature Blue’ with a photographic lighting gel titled ‘Colour Temperature Blue’ – the blue that corresponds to the same colour temperature as direct overhead sunlight (5,600K).
+Each hanging is created from a process of layering and folding to replicate the darkening shades of sky blue from bright sunlight through to nightfall.

 The first triptych